 In Geography At Key Stage 1, the children investigate their local area and a contrasting area in the United Kingdom and abroad.
 They begin to ask geographical questions through the use of maps and photographs.
 At Key Stage 2, they investigate a greater variety of people, places and environments, both in the UK and abroad.
 Key skills such as following directions, map reading and map making are covered, as are weather observations, surveys and data collection.

-The school follows the West Yorkshire Diocese agreed syllabus for Religious and Moral Education and Discovery RE.
+The school follows the Diocese of Leeds syllabus for Religious Education and Discovery RE and Understanding Christianity.

 RE in the school is based on Christianity while taking into account the rich variety of other cultures and faiths.
 Children are encouraged to explore their own beliefs and to develop an awareness of their own spirituality, as well as a sense of respect for the beliefs of others.